devovevo/networktivity-fbla-states/README.md

 ## Final thoughts?

 I don't know you, but I hope you like this app.
-Irregardless, have a nice day, and if you have the time listen to some DEVO (my favorite band).
+Irregardless, have a nice day, and if you have the time listen to some DEVO (my favorite band :<) >).